Written by Aaron R. Winston

 So even with a potential car accident settlement on the way, you might need help paying for those expenses when your injuries require extensive medical treatment.
 It costs money and time to heal.

-These settlements are meant to help compensate for the expenses incurred by your injury, but the legal proceedings involved play a significant role in how long that will take to receive a settlement.
+These settlements are meant to help compensate for the expenses incurred by your injury, but the legal proceedings involved play a significant role in how long that will take to receive a car accident settlement.

 While there is a general idea about how long they can take and what the average amount of a car accident settlement is, several factors can easily delay the process.
 Some personal injury lawsuits take years to move through the system before reaching a settlement offer.